StacyCash/blog-posts/general/2022/when-did-tdd-work-for-me/post.md

 These are examples of where I have managed to use TDD and get code written, working and maintainable using TDD.
 And with confidence that I could change it in the future.

-But there have also been  times when I've not managed to get into the TDD flow and have been left with worse code
+But there have also been  times when I've not managed to get into the TDD flow and have been left with worse code, and no safe way to change it.

+And these all have something on common as well.
+Kind of the opposite of the cases that worked.
+I *didn't know* th exact

 I could not think how I wanted to test what I was doing, I couldn't figure out how I wanted to build my code and, well sometimes I guess I just wanted to write it.
 So...
 I started to think with the keyboard rather than figuring out what I needed to do before hand.